 The courtyard is significantly roomier than the front.
 There’s plenty of timber bench seating, as well as red-brick flooring and fairy lights overhead.
 A retractable roof lets light in on sunny days and keeps things warm in winter.

-The restaurant doesn’t have a licence to sell alcohol yet, but Sassonkin and Powell hope to have one in a few months.
+The restaurant currently has BYO alcohol license and Sassonkin and Powell hope to have a full license soon.
 Until then, guests can choose from a list of smoothies.

 362 Brunswick Street, Fitzroy